GoogleCloudPlatform/cloud-code-intellij/CONTRIBUTING.md

 (the root directory cloned from Github) from the IDEA opening screen.

 Alternately you can select "Import  Project" from the IDEA opening screen and choose the root build.gradle file.
+In this case, IDE features for IDEA plugin development may not work; and run and debug configurations will not be available from within the IDE.
+However, you can run and debug unit tests.

 ### Optional:  Downloading source for IDEA to debug.